 To become an Editor in Australia, you must complete an undergraduate degree in professional writing, media studies, journalism, communication, or a related field.
 Alternatively, you can take Certificate IV in Professional Writing and Editing.

-Read this article to learn about the job description, career opportunities, and educational and professional steps to realise your career aspirations.
+Read this article to learn about the job description, career opportunities, qualifications, courses, salary, and professional steps to realise your dream career as an editor.

 1. What Is Editing?